GaryMacMinn/65C02-Retro-Computer/README.md

 initial draw up, I realised that there were a lot of unknown details to the design and if I needed to change anything it would mean producing an entire new PCB.
 After a little thought I decided to do a backplane design that allows sections and functionality to be plugged in as required.
 If I wanted to remove or change any sections I could just redo that plug in card rather that everything.

-The system at present considts of:
+The system at present consists of:
 * Backplane Board
 * Power Supply and Reset Card
 * CPU Card